Content marketing pays well, particularly for specialist writers, with rates starting at $1 a word. Here’s how to get started.

 Why Freelance Journalists Should Consider Content Marketing Writing

 The work was the same.
-I was still writing news, profiles, and trend pieces, so why was content marketing paying more while my journalism income continued to stay stagnant?
+I was still writing news, profiles, and trend pieces, so why was content marketing paying more while my journalism income continued to stagnate?

 The answer to that question is why content marketing writing has become such an amazing opportunity for freelance journalists.